lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Lien Zhu.
-Currently, I am a Master of Engineering in Computer Science and Engineering student interested in security.
+Currently, I am a Master of Engineering in Computer Science and Engineering student.

 # Experience